plut/ConstructiveGeometry.jl/docs/src/meshing.md

 This produces a more regular mesh than latitude-longitude grids (in particular, the grid does not have singularities at the poles).

-Larger spheres are rendered as subdivided icosahedra.
-Although slightly less regular than Fibonacci sphere, this model is more efficient to compute
-(the combinatoric can be decided in advance, whereas a Fibonacci sphere requires a convex hull computation);
-moreover, with the current version of Polyhedra.jl/GLPK, the convex hull computation fails for larger spheres.
-The cutoff number of vertices between Fibonacci and icosahedral sphere can be set using the `icosphere` parameter:
-`set_parameters(icosphere=0)*sphere(10)`
-will always use the icosahedral algorithm.

 A sphere is approximated by an inscribed polyhedron with ``n`` vertices.
 Such a polyhedron has ``2n-4`` triangular faces;
 the average area of a face is ``\frac{4π r^2}{2n-4} = \frac{2π r^2}{n-2}``,